Please enable JavaScript to view this site.

 Use the Welch or Brown-Forsythe versions of one-way ANOVA that do not assume that all standard deviations are equal.

 Switch to the nonparametric Kruskal-Wallis test.
 The problem with this is that if your groups have very different standard deviations, it is difficult to interpret the results of the Kruskal-Wallis test.
-If the standard deviations are very different, then the shapes of the distributions are very different, and the kruskal-Wallis results cannot be interpreted as comparing medians.
+If the standard deviations are very different, then the shapes of the distributions are very different, and the Kruskal-Wallis results cannot be interpreted as comparing medians.

 R squared